Hermann-SW/9383761-digit-prime/README.md

 For 70+ days sequential computation I decided not to use the UPS that I recently bought.
 It is able to continue PC operation with single thread running for 17:58min.
 But we have really seldom power outages here in Germany.
 Interestingly parts of my town had one recently (7/17/2023).
 We had no mains power for more than 2 hours, so the UPS I have would not have helped.

-Instead the big computation is split into 1000s smaller jobs of x squarings (mod p), and final small exponentiation.
+Instead the big computation is split into y smaller jobs of x squarings (mod p) [with y\*x == 31,172,163], and final small exponentiation.
 Each job will store its result.
 Bios "Restore on AC/Power Loss" is set to "Power ON", and crontab "@reboot" will continue computation where it was interrupted, if such an interrupt will happen at all (if I will need to do an important other computation on that PC, I might kill the long computation, do whatever is needed, and finally "sudo reboot 0" will continue the big computation).

 |in the dark|with flash|
 |-----------|----------|